Pylons/pyramid/docs/narr/environment.rst

      def includeme(config):
          settings = config.registry.settings
          debug_frobnosticator = settings['debug_frobnosticator']

-- In the runtime code that you need to access the new settings value, find the value in the ``registry.settings`` dictionary and use it.
+- In the runtime code from where you need to access the new settings value, find the value in the ``registry.settings`` dictionary and use it.
 In :term:`view` code (or any other code that has access to the request), the easiest way to do this is via ``request.registry.settings``.
 For example: